TimGoebel/Create_region_of_interest/README.md

+Here’s the updated README with the changes to support multiple regions of interest:

+---

 # Interactive Polygon Drawer for Video Frames

-This Python script allows users to interactively draw polygons on video frames using the mouse and view the results in real-time.
+This Python script allows users to interactively draw **multiple polygons** on video frames using the mouse and view the results in real-time.
 It is useful for applications like annotating regions of interest (ROIs) in videos for computer vision tasks.

 ## Features
 - Load a video file for annotation.
-- Use the mouse to add points to form a polygon.
+- Use the mouse to add points to form polygons.
-- Real-time drawing of the polygon on the video frames.
+- Real-time drawing of polygons on the video frames.
+- Create and manage **multiple polygons** using intuitive controls.
 - Pause and resume playback using the **Space** key.
 - Quit the application using the **Q** key.
 - Display all collected polygon points at the end of the session.